Feminist economics: Well-being

 Many feminist economists argue economics should be focused less on mechanisms (like income) or theories (such as utilitarianism) and more on well-being, a multidimensional concept including income, health, education, empowerment and social status.
 They argue that economic success can not be measured only by goods or gross domestic product, but must also be measured by human well-being.
 Aggregate income is not sufficient to evaluate general well-being, because individual entitlements and needs must also be considered, leading feminist economists to study health, longevity, access to property, education, and related factors.

 Bina Agarwal and Pradeep Panda illustrate that a woman's property status (such as owning a house or land) directly and significantly reduces her chances of experiencing domestic violence, while employment makes little difference.
 They argue that such immovable property increases women's self-esteem, economic security, and strengthens their fall-back positions, enhancing their options and bargaining clout.
 They show that property ownership is an important contributor to women's economic well-being because it reduces their susceptibility to violence.

 In order to measure well-being more generally, Amartya Sen, Sakiko Fukuda-Parr, and other feminist economists helped develop alternatives to Gross Domestic Product, such as the Human Development Index.
-Other models of interest to feminist economists include the labor theory of value, which was most thoroughly developed in Das Capital by Karl Marx.
+Other models of interest to feminist economists include the labor theory of value, which was most thoroughly developed in Das Kapital by Karl Marx.
 That model considers production as a socially constructed human project and redefines wages as means to earning a living.
 This refocuses economic models on human innate desires and needs as opposed to monetary incentives.